vdeminstitute/demspaces/create-data/scripts/1-calculate-cutpoints.md

 created a memo/report.
 I split the cutpoint calculation part out because there was a circular dependency with “2-create-dv-data.Rmd”, and adjusted the code accordingly to remove this problem.
-See issue \#26 on GitHub to see the commit that created this file.*
+See issue \#26 on GitHub (andybega) to see the commit that created this file.*

 ``` r
 dv <- read_csv("../trafo-data/dv_data_1968_on.csv") %>%